Looking for an island camping park you can get to by car? Spencer Spit, on Lopez Island, may be just what you had in mind.

 Moorage fees are charged year round for mooring at docks, floats, and buoys from 1 p.m. to 8 a.m.
 Moorage permits are available at parks offering moorage.

 Latitude: 48º 32' 23" N (48.5397) Longitude: 122º 51' 15.84" W (-122.8544)

-The park has 37 tent spaces, one dump station, and two restrooms.
+The park has 37 standard campsites, seven hiker/biker sites, one dump station and two restrooms.
 There are no showers or hookups.
-Seven hiker / biker sites are available, as well as Cascadia Marine Trail sites.
+There are Cascadia Marine Trail sites available to those arriving to the park by wind- or human-powered watercraft..
 Most of the park's tent sites are large and private.
 Seven walk-in beach sites have limited privacy.
 Campers may enter the grounds until 10 p.m.